Gamewatchers Safaris Limited and Porini Safari Camps Mission Statement

 ‘Gamewatchers is an exclusive tour company that specializes in delivering tailored safaris to small camps and lodges in Africa.
 We are committed to helping preserve Africa’s unique wildlife, landscapes and local communities.
 We believe that the best way to do this is through sustainable ecotourism ventures that benefit the local communities and give our guests a rewarding experience.
 Our Porini group of camps is a sustainable model that practically implements these principles.
 We are dedicated to providing our clients with exemplary personalized service and strive to have them leave as friends.’

-Gamewatchers Safaris LTD is an engaged partner of Travelife and as such has committed to;
+Gamewatchers Safaris LTD is a certified partner of Travelife and as such has committed to;

 - We abide by all Kenya labour laws.